 Results: There was 100% agreement in categorization of ALO and version in the 175 images.
 Using the formula described above, there is a 0.4% chance of incorrect categorization of ALO and/or truncated face version.

 Conclusion: Successful outcome of total hip arthroplasty depends on clinically appropriate implant position.
 This study describes the use of a virtual planning tool for post-operative evaluation of the acetabular component.
 We demonstrated that using a digital template, we were able to correctly categorize ALO and truncated face versions in 175 out of 175 images, showing perfect agreement.
 We calculated the chance of incorrectly categorizing the ALO and truncated face version using a zero-failure statistical method and determined that there is a 0.4% chance of incorrect categorization.
 Combined with a known value of inclination, this technique can be used to determine open face version from orthogonal radiographic images.
 Both the calculation of open face version and accuracy in clinical cases will be subjects of future investigation.
 This is an ex vivo study and not an evaluation of clinical patients.
 The digital template used was specific to the 28 mm BFX acetabular component and was only tested in a single planning software.

 Acknowledgements: There was no proprietary interest or funding provided for this project.

+References:

+Bailey, Robert T. 1997.
+Estimation from Zero-Failure Data.
+Risk Analysis 17 (3): 375–380. https://doi.org/10.1111/j.1539-6924.1997.tb00876.x

+Bilmont, Alexis; Pink, Jonathan; Clarke, Stephen.
+(2024).
+Assessment of BFX cup version in a three-dimensional model simulating the ventrodorsal radiographic view.
+Veterinary surgery: VS. 54.10.1111/vsu.14139.